Standardized: curry leaf

 Plant Family: Rutaceae

 Curry Leaf is from a small tropical tree from the citrus family that is native to India.
-Curry Leaf is reported to have medicinal properties and is widely used in Southeast Asian cuisine (especially in vegetarian dishes) much like bay leaves and has a strong smoky taste and flavor.
-The raw leaves can be eaten to ward off dysentery.
+Curry Leaf is widely used in Southeast Asian cuisine (especially in vegetarian dishes) much like bay leaves and has a strong smoky taste and flavor.
 Curry leaf should not be confused with curry seasoning blend, which is a mixture of herbs and spices.

 The leaves, whole or ground, fresh or dried.